Onto-Med/gfo-light/docs/README.md

 													  playedBy teamA</i></td></tr>
 </table>

-**Example 3b.** *Attributive instances. a1GoalsEndOfFirstHalf represents the number of goals of playerA1 in the time period between his first and second goal. a1GoalsEndOfMatch is the number of goals of playerA1 after the second goal. a2RoleImTeam is a midfielder (continuant part) role in teamA that is played by playerA2 (this role has an end time due to substitution). teamARole is the home team (processual) role in matchX that is played by teamA. aWinnerRole is the winner (relational) role in winnerLoserRelatorEndOfMatch that is also played by teamA.*
+**Example 3b.** *Attributive instances. a1GoalsEndOfFirstHalf represents the number of goals of playerA1 in the time period between his first and second goal. a1GoalsEndOfMatch is the number of goals of playerA1 after the second goal. a2RoleInTeam is a midfielder (social) role in teamA that is played by playerA2 (this role has an end time due to substitution). teamARole is the home team (processual) role in matchX that is played by teamA. aWinnerRole is the winner (relational) role in winnerLoserRelatorEndOfMatch that is also played by teamA.*

 ⚠ GFO-light uses a simplified role model compared to GFO (full).
 In GFO (full) there are three types of roles (see [Loebe, F. et al. (2022).
 GFO: The General Formal Ontology.](https://doi.org/10.3233/AO-220264), [Loebe, F. (2007).
 Abstract vs. social roles: Towards a general theoretical account of roles.](https://doi.org/10.3233/APO-2007-031)): relational role as sibling of quality and subclass of attributive, processual role as subclass of process, and social role as social/socio continuant.
-However, all 4 GFO-light role types are considered as subclasses of role, and role as a subclass of attributive. *RoleInContinuant* can be used to describe both the parts of an object and the members (e.g., social roles) of an object aggregate.
+In GFO-light, no role types (no subclasses of *Role*) are explicitly defined.
+The roles are implicitly differentiated by their assignment (*roleIn*) to the corresponding context entities (object, object aggregate, processual entity, situational entity, relator).

 ### Relator

 Relators are attributives that connect other entities (role players) by relational roles (played by role players), i.e., represent individual relation instances.
 For example, a relator could be defined that describes the relative location of an object (playing the target object role) in relation to another object (playing the reference object role), e.g., the location of a person relative to the city centre or the location of an anatomical structure relative to the longitudinal axis.
 Such relators can be further classified, e.g., according to direction (in anthropology/anatomy, e.g., dorsal, ventral or lateral).
 Other examples are the marriage (relator) of John and Mary (in which Mary plays the wife role and John the husband role) or the winner-loser relator (Example 3b, winnerLoserRelatorEndOfMatch, aWinnerRole).

 Similar to qualities, relations can also be represented by simple object properties (such as *hasPart*).
 However, if the existence time of the relation is relevant or it (or its roles) are parts of some situations, a relator (e.g., with a part and a whole role) should be used instead.
-An existence time can be defined both for relators themselves and for the individual roles (Example 3b, winnerLoserRelatorEndOfMatch, a2RoleImTeam).
+An existence time can be defined both for relators themselves and for the individual roles (Example 3b, winnerLoserRelatorEndOfMatch, a2RoleInTeam).

-If the individual roles (regardless of the type, i.e., continuant part roles, processual roles, situational roles or relational roles) do not have an existence time to be defined and are no parts of situations or processes, they can likewise be represented by object properties.
+If the individual roles do not have an existence time to be defined and are no parts of situations or processes, they can likewise be represented by object properties.
 The relative position relator (see above) can, for example, be linked directly to the corresponding objects using the object properties *hasTargetObject* and *hasReferenceObject*.
 Similarly, football players can be assigned directly to a team using the properties *forwardOf*, *defenderOf*, etc. It also works with processual roles, the two playing teams can be associated to the football match by properties *homeTeamOf* and *visitingTeamOf*.

 ## Situational Entity